moali811/Airborne-Insights_Elevating-Aviation-with-Data-Magic/README.md

 # Data Science Project Report: Global Flight Analysis and Visualization

 ## 1. Introduction:
 This data science project aims to analyze and visualize global flight data to provide valuable insights for the aviation industry.
 The analysis encompasses various aspects such as flight counts, on-time performance, airport distribution, and geographical visualization of flight routes.
-The project utilizes Python and several libraries, including Pandas, Plotly, Seaborn, and Folium, to perform data processing, exploratory analysis, and interactive visualization.
+The project utilizes Python and several libraries, including Pandas, Plotly, and Folium, to perform data processing, exploratory analysis, and interactive visualization.

 ## 2. Data Source:
 The flight data used in this analysis was mainly sourced from Spire Aviation.
 The dataset includes information about flight schedules, airlines, airports, aircraft types, departure/arrival times.
 However, the IATA/ICAO List data is available from http://www.ip2location.com (a publicly available dataset on GitHub).